yavordobrev24/GameStore/README.md

 # GameStore

-Web application for managing gaming purchases, powered by Next.js, React, Tailwind CSS, and PostgreSQL for robust data management.
+Web application for managing gaming purchases, powered by Next.js, Tailwind CSS and PostgreSQL for robust data management.

 ## Usage